chrisnoonan98675/site/xl-release/concept/xl-release-oidc-authentication.markdown

 You can log into XL Release using various Identity providers that support the OIDC authentication protocol, such as OKTA, [Keycloak](http://www.keycloak.org/downloads.html), and Azure Active Directory (Office 365).

+You can easily add an additional layer of security for XL Release by enabling multi-factor authentication (MFA).
+Using MFA and depending on your identity provider settings, users are required to acknowledge a verification phone call, text message, or app notification on their smart phones after correctly entering their passwords.

 ## Requirements

 ### Server requirements